SalomePlatform/shaper/doc/gui/Introduction.rst

 - :ref:`python console`
 - :ref:`property_panel`

-Dock windows can be placed in three dock areas using drag-and -drop:
+Dock windows can be placed in three dock areas using drag-and-drop:

 - left,
 - right,
 - bottom.

-By default object browser window is placed at the left dock area, Inspection panel at the right dock area and Python console at the bottom dock area of the main window.
+By default Object browser window is placed at the left dock area, Inspection panel at the right dock area and Python console at the bottom dock area of the main window.

 Property Panel is hidden.

-The Property Panel is shown on operation start at left dock area of the main window by default.
+Property Panel is shown on operation start in left dock area of the main window by default.

-If Object Browser is shown at the same side then they will be tabbed.
+If Object browser is shown at the same side then they will be tabbed.

 Each dock window can be closed using **Cross** window button and opened again using a corresponding command from *View - Windows* :ref:`main_menu` or alternatively using pop-up menu.